European driving licence: Pre-2013

+Since 2013

 National categories in EEA member states

 There are other national categories for tractors, large motorcycles, motorised wheel boats, motor tricycles (modern voiturettes, Category B1 or S), and military categories such as for driving tanks.
 National categories mean they are not harmonised and only valid within the issuing country.
 The table below gives general descriptions that do not include full details of regulations.